Preparation for Weymouth Half

 September 15, 2014

-The weekend of the big race was finally here.
+The weekend of Weymouth Half was finally here.
 Stu and I finished packing and drove down to Weymouth, knowing that Liz and Suzanne were also on their way.
-We’d booked a hotel room in Dorchester, which is a 10 minute drive away.
+We’d booked a hotel room in Dorchester, which is a 10-minute drive away.
 We thought it would be quieter there and it was also quite a bit cheaper.
 The traffic on the way to Weymouth was quite heavy, so we headed straight into Weymouth to register.

 We headed towards the pavilion and saw the expo outside.
 I was a little surprised by how small the expo was.
 I’ve been to large-scale events like London Marathon and Paris Marathon, which had amazing expos, and to smaller races like Brighton, which still had a reasonable sized expo, but this expo seemed much closer in scale to what is at a local race.
 I didn’t need to buy anything, but it’s always nice to have a chance to browse new products.

 We went in to register.
 I was given an envelope with my race numbers in it, transfers and stickers as well as some promotional info.
 I also picked up a magazine.
 We then had wristbands put on, proclaiming that we were ‘athletes’.
 We were then given three bags to include items for the two transitions and one for after the race.

 We also picked up our timing chips.
 I accidentally asked for 1787 instead of 1737.
 Fortunately, we had to run the chip over a mat to check that our names came up.
 The chip I had belonged to a man, so I checked my number and was able to swap it for the right one.
 I also realised that I had left my chip strap at home, so we went out to the Huub stand where I bought the last chip strap.